Baby-led Weaning & Meat: Why Bison is a Great First Food for Baby

 Infant Cereal vs Meat as a starter baby food

 Infant cereal is a common starter food in North America.
-The reason being is for the iron added into the cereal.
+This is because iron is added to the cereal.

 So you certainly can include fortified infant cereal into your baby’s diet as a source of non-heme iron.
 But if you’re not a vegetarian family, think about adding in some red meat as well.
 It’s an excellent source of nutrients that your baby needs to grow well.